Toys That Make Reading Fun!

 100 sight words are printed on sturdy cardboard pieces that look like popcorn.
 One great idea from a reviewer is to use each word in a sentence.
 Even better, try to use as many words as you have drawn into a single sentence.
 You can bring your own ideas to change-up the game as well.

 Think like bingo but with words.
 We loved this game when my kids were in preschool.
 My kids especially liked drawing the tiles from the dispenser and the picture plus words on each tile helped to remember each word.
-I’d recommend for preschoolers and Kindergarteners.
+I’d recommend it for preschoolers and Kindergarteners.

 Scrabble goes off-road with board-less Bananagrams making it more portable as well!